gavinhoward/bc/manuals/build.md

 This `bc` uses `long`s internally for overflow checking.
 In C99, a `long` is required to be 32 bits.
 For this reason, on 8-bit and 16-bit microcontrollers, the generated code to do math with `long` types may be inefficient.
-Users may set this lower to improve the efficiency of the generated code for math.

 For most normal desktop systems, setting this is unnecessary, except that 32-bit platforms with 64-bit longs may want to set it to `32`.

 Defaults to the default value of `LONG_BIT` for the target platform.
-For compliance with the `bc` spec, the minimum allowed value is `16`.
+For compliance with the `bc` spec, the minimum allowed value is `32`.

 It is an error if the specified value is greater than the default value of `LONG_BIT` for the target platform.